vkit-x/wden/README.md

 # Make sure key identity is added before launching container.
 ssh-add -A

-# The option "shared" in volume change the file permission of
+# 1. The option "shared" in volume change the file permission of
 # /run/ssh-auth.sock to 777 to make the file accessible by non-root user.
+# 2. If SSH_AUTH_SOCK is set, the setup for SSH agent forwarding will be triggered.
 docker run \
   --rm -it \
   -v /run/host-services/ssh-auth.sock:/run/ssh-auth.sock:shared \